Astrid Lindgren – a voice to be reckoned with

 Lonely and neglected children is a recurring theme in Lindgren’s writing.
 And she didn't shy away from sad and emotional topics.
 Helping children overcome difficult situations was one of her driving forces.

 Karlsson on the Roof offers a somewhat humorous take on loneliness.
 Karlsson is – in his own words – 'a handsome, thoroughly clever, perfectly plump man in his prime'.
 He is the fantasy friend of Eric, the youngest of three siblings, who sometimes feels left out or belittled.
 Karlsson, who has a propeller on his back and is 'the world’s best' at everything, lets Eric forget his disappointments.
 Eric and Karlsson sneak up on people, tease Eric’s siblings and housekeeper, dress up as ghosts and chase dim-witted robbers.
+More childish than Mary Poppins and more like a bumblebee than Peter Pan, this strange, overconfident little man has won the hearts of many.

 The list of Lindgren's books is long.
 She wrote 34 chapter books and 41 picture books (not all of them translated into English).
-Children around the world have also got to know Emil from Lönneberga, Ronia, the robber's daughter, the brothers Lionheart – and many of her other characters.
+Children around the world have also got to know Emil from Lönneberga, Ronia the Robber's Daughter, the brothers Lionheart – and many of her other characters.

 A fairytale about taxes